HuguesTHOMAS/KPConv/doc/object_segmentation_guide.md

 A step-by-step installation guide for Ubuntu 16.04 is provided in [INSTALL.md](./INSTALL.md).
 Windows is currently not supported as the code uses tensorflow custom operations.

-## Experiments

-We provide scripts for many experiments:

-* Training on a model classification task (ModelNet40)
-* Training on a model segmentation task (ShapeNetPart)
-* Training on point cloud datasets (S3DIS, Scannet, Semantic3D, NPM3D)
-* Test of any of the models
-* Visualization of learned features
-* Visualization of learned kernel deformations
-* Visualization of Effective Receptive Fields

-You will find more details on how to run these experiments and how to train a KPConv network on your own data in the `doc` folder